 Cutler Park, Nature reserve in Norfolk County, Massachusetts.

-Cutler Park is a nature reserve covering about 600 acres in Norfolk County that contains the largest freshwater marsh system along the middle Charles River.
-The land includes extensive wetlands and wooded areas that support a wide range of animals and plants.
+Cutler Park is a nature reserve in Norfolk County, southwest of Boston, protecting the largest freshwater marsh system along the middle stretch of the Charles River.
+The land combines open wetlands with wooded upland areas connected by a network of unpaved trails.

 The reserve serves as a place where people come to watch birds and learn about how wetlands work through self-guided visits or organized programs.
 It has become important to local communities as a spot to observe rare species that depend on the marshland for their survival.